ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 An Envelope contains the identity of the Issuer and other information to help components responsible for validation that are part of a Transparency Services to identify the software Artifact referred to in a Signed Statement.
 In essence, a Signed Statement is a COSE Envelope wrapped around a Statement binding the metadata included in the Envelope to a Statement.
 In COSE, an Envelope consists of a protected header (included in the Issuer's signature) and an unprotected header (not included in the Issuer's signature).

-Feed:

-: an identifier chosen by the Issuer for the Artifact.
-For every Issuer and Feed, the Registry on a Transparency Service contains a sequence of Signed Statements about the same Artifact.
-In COSE, Feed is a dedicated header attribute in the protected header of the Envelope.

 Issuer: